 Click the Randomization Setting button in the data source editor, check Enable Trial Randomization, select trial_number from the value field of the Column field, and select experimental_group from the drop-list of the Splitting Column field.

 Drag the second DISPLAY_SCREEN object to the work space and rename it as Goodbye.
-Double click the goodbye node and insert the following information: The experiment is finished and Thank you for your participation.
+Double click the Goodbye node and insert the following information in participants’ native language (Mandarin Chinese in this protocol): The experiment is finished and Thank you very much for your participation.

 Left-click on the START node, drag the arrow to the Instruction node, and release the mouse button to connect the START node to the Instruction node.
 Repeat the same mouse moves to connect Instruction node to the KEYBOARD node, KEYBOARD node to Block node, then Block node to the Goodbye node.
 Click View | Arrange Layout to arrange the nodes in the workspace.